eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 This repository contains all the scripts used to create the imagery used in the development of the Coral Sea Features dataset.
-This dataset contains cloud free satellite image composites of the Coral Sea and select reef areas around the Globe.
-The purpose of the Coral Sea imagery was to map the boundary reef features, while the global imagery was used to develop training examples of reef mapping.
+This dataset contains cloud free satellite image composites of the Coral Sea.
+The purpose of the Coral Sea imagery was to map the boundary reef features.

 The satellite imagery was processed in the original scenes of the satellites being processed.
 For Sentinel 2 this corresponds to 100 x 100 km scenes.
 For Landsat 8 this corresponds to